A photo of my workstation in February, 2021.

 I've had this novel idea floating around in my head for nearly three years.

-I'd contribute a scene to an index card here and there, and go about life.
+I'd contribute a scene to an index card here and there, and just go about life.

-Then, struck with this lightning bolt of inspiration, I decided to start writing out the scope of the story.
+Then, struck with this lightning-bolt of inspiration, I decided to start writing out the scope of the story.

-I told my husband he needed to figure something out for dinner because I was going to spend my evening finally getting the story down.
+I told my husband he needed to figure something out for dinner because I was going to spend my evening finally getting the story outline down.

 I wrote for nearly two hours when a pesky little thought crept into mind: the setting, as it stands, is a character in the story.
-But this character is simultaneously interesting yet boring.
-Then, my motivation fizzled out.
+(I mean, to me, every setting is a character in every story.
+It's why early episodes of the TV show House irk me so badly—such a bad, uncomfortable set.)

 Several things went wrong that night: primarily mom-guilt for basically saying I wasn't going to cook, I have better things to do.

 I had other things going on.
-I didn't nurture this notion — I worked on everything else.
+I didn't nurture this notion; I worked on everything else.
 And when the pilot light lit under my ass finally ignited, I expected the conglomeration of index card scenes to fully form a story in my first sitting..?

 Good luck with that.